-South area of the Ash Landfill.
-View looking from the South to the Northwest.
+North area of the Ash Landfill.

-West slope of the Ash Landfill.
 View looking from the North to the South.
+A portion of the Silt fences shown along the northern perimeter.

+West slope (current working face) of the Ash Landfill.

+View looking from the

+North to the Southeast.